BrynM/repoDoc_svn/README.md

 This was written many years ago and may seem a little antiquated.
 The last commit to the old repo was in 2008. repoDoc_functions.php had a last modified date in 2006 on my machine.

+Also CVS support was never fully integrated and probably doesn't work at all.

 Usage
 ===========